jappeace/jappeaceApplication/content/firmware-sins.md

 ![Life and lemons](images/2024/calc-gamble.png)

-I wasn't hired to modify firmware.
+Ever found yourself fixing a problem you weren't hired to solve?
+To the point where you're under qualified?
+That's what happened when I dove into firmware.
-But we needed better scanners, better hardware even, and we couldn't get it due to politics.
+It was my suggestion, nobody *asked* me to do this, but we needed better scanners, better hardware even, and we couldn't get it due to politics.
 They asked us to get more customers, before we could get better hardware.